0YoussefAhmed00/0YoussefAhmed00/README.md

 ---

 ## 👨‍🎓 About Me
-I’m a Computer Science student passionate about game design and development.
+I’m a Computer Science graduate passionate about game design and development.
 While I’ve explored AI-driven projects across various domains, my focus and heart lie in crafting engaging gameplay experiences—especially interactive narratives and dynamic NPCs—using Unity and C#.

 ---